 Current Status of the Online Edition and Pending Developments

-During the five years following the completion of the online edition in Summer 2013, improvements and corrections were made on ad hoc basis, but since September 2018 a systematic revision of the edition has been underway, and the finalized PDF documents for the apparatus files (see below) are being converted to full Open Access.
-As of 8 April 2019, the first 69 lemmata, from Abstinencia to Discrecio (containing 1637 entries), have been revised and their PDF apparatus files are no longer protected from printing and downloading.
+Over the five years following the completion of the online edition in Summer 2013, improvements and corrections were made on an ad hoc basis, but since September 2018 a systematic revision of the edition has been underway, and the finalized PDF documents for the apparatus files (see below) are being converted to full Open Access.
+As of 4 June 2019, the first 75 lemmata, from Abstinencia to Electio, with 1856 entries), have been revised and their PDF apparatus files are no longer protected from printing and downloading.
 Until this revision project is completed, scholars are invited to contact the editor to gain access to any PDF apparatus documents that have not yet been revised and converted to full Open Access.History of the Electronic Manipulus florum Project

-It is intended that the revised critical edition of the Manipulus florum will be provided by January 2020 on the Scholastic Commentaries and Texts Archive, directed by Dr. Jeffrey C. Witt of Loyola University of Maryland, enabling scholars to conduct comparative analyses of the Manipulus florum in relation to numerous other Latin texts in the SCTA database.
+It is intended that the revised critical edition of the Manipulus florum will be provided by the end of 2020 on the Scholastic Commentaries and Texts Archive, directed by Dr. Jeffrey C. Witt of Loyola University of Maryland, enabling scholars to conduct comparative analyses of the Manipulus florum in relation to numerous other Latin texts in the SCTA database.

 Apparatus Documents for the Critical Edition